A survey of group actions on 4-manifolds: Gauge-theoretic applications to group actions

 \begin{thm}[Bryan \cite{Bryan1998}] If $C_{2}$ acts smoothly on a K3 surface with isolated fixed points, then $b_{2}^{+}(K3/C_{2})=3$.
 (In particular, $C_{2}$ must act trivially on the positive definite part of $H_{2}(K3;\mathbb{Q})$.) \end{thm}

+About the same time, Ue \cite{Ue1998} used Seiberg-Witten theory to construct infinitely many smooth free actions on a closed smooth 4-manifold such that their orbit spaces are pairwise homeomorphic, but not diffeomorphic.

+\begin{thm}[Ue \cite{Ue1998}] For any nontrivial finite group $G$ there exists a smooth 4-manifold that has infinitely many free $G$-actions with the property that their orbit spaces are homeomorphic but mutually nondiffeomorphic. \end{thm}

-Kiyono \cite{Kiyono2008} used these ideas to construct nonsmoothable, locally linear, pseudofree actions on suitable simply connected spin $4$-manifolds.
+In another direction, Kiyono \cite{Kiyono2008} used these ideas to construct nonsmoothable (with respect to any smooth structure), locally linear, pseudofree actions on suitable simply connected spin $4$-manifolds.
 The current version of his result applies to all but $S^{4}$ and $S^{2}\times S^{2}$.
 The existence of the actions is an application of work of Edmonds and Ewing \cite{EdmondsEwing1992}.

 \begin{thm}[Kiyono \cite{Kiyono2008}] Let $X$ be a closed, simply connected, spin topological $4$-manifold not homeomorphic to either $S^{4}$ or $S^{2} \times S^{2}$.
 Then, for any sufficiently large prime number $p$, there exists a homologically trivial, pseudofree, locally linear action of $C_{p}$ on $X$ which is nonsmoothable with respect to any smooth structure on $X$. \end{thm}